frederic-perez/AmE-dictionary/data/dictionary.md

 __beam<sup>2</sup>__ _v_ To smile radiantly or happily.
 __beaming__ _adj._ Smilingly happy; showing happy emotion.
 __bean bag chair__
+__bean counter__ _n_ _slang_ A person, such as an accountant or financial officer, who is concerned with quantification, especially to the exclusion of other matters.
 __bean__ _v_ _She beans him with a decanter._
 __beanie__ _n_ :camera::dart:
 __beanpole__